Wyoming Long Term Care Insurance Partnership Program

 A qualifying long term care insurance partnership policy acquired in another under another state’s qualifying Long Term Care Partnership program, allows you to retain your asset protection if you move to Wyoming.
 In this scenario, the State of Wyoming will also recognize any accumulated asset protection for Medicaid qualification if you’re already receiving benefits under your Partnership long term care policy before you move to Wyoming.
 The following is a good resource on long term care insurance partnership programs in Wyoming and other states.

 How to Buy Long Term Care Insurance In Wyoming

 Wyoming Long Term Care Insurance Partnership policies are offered by several long term care insurance providers.
 The insurance agents offering LTCi Partnership policies from these insurance carriers must maintain a special certificate of training as mandated by the State of Wyoming.
 Following is a list of some of the insurance providers offering long term care insurance in Wyoming:

 We’ve specialized in Long Term Care planning since 1990.
 You get professional, unbiased advice to help you decide if Long Term Care Insurance is right for your situation.
 We shop all the major long term care insurance companies in Wyoming and give you:

-- Price comparisons customized for your specific needs from respected companies like Genworth Financial, LifeSecure, Transamerica, Mutual of Omaha and the AARP long term care offering.
+- Price comparisons customized for your specific needs from respected companies like Genworth Financial, LifeSecure, Transamerica, Mutual of Omaha.
+We also provide detailed comparisons to the AARP LTC Insurance offering.

 - Benefit comparisons of each company’s LTCi policy.
 This side-by-side comparison will cover both the similarities and differences of each plan.